aleguma/kronodroid/README.md

 Please note that the publication work is not finished yet.
 The final citation will be posted soon (expected 22th of July).

-More information and detailed explanation about the dataset and additional scripts will be posted soon.
+More information and detailed explanation about the dataset and the additional scripts will be posted soon.

 Contact: alejandro.guerra@taltech.ee